tweag/ormolu/README.md

 ### Language extensions, dependencies, and fixities

 Ormolu automatically locates the Cabal file that corresponds to a given source code file.
-When input comes from stdin, one can pass `--stdin-input-file` which will give Ormolu the location of the Haskell source file that should be used as the starting point for searching for a suitable Cabal file.
 Cabal files are used to extract both default extensions and dependencies.
 Default extensions directly affect behavior of the GHC parser, while dependencies are used to figure out fixities of operators that appear in the source code.
-Fixities can also be overridden if `.ormolu` file is found next to the corresponding Cabal file, i.e. they should be siblings in the same directory.
+Fixities can also be overridden via an `.ormolu` file which should be located at a higher level in the file system hierarchy than the source file that is being formatted.
+When the input comes from stdin, one can pass `--stdin-input-file` which will give Ormolu the location that should be used as the starting point for searching for `.cabal` and `.ormolu` files.

 Here is an example of `.ormolu` file: